 Simbi said the rally will “welcome a sea of members into MCP fold.”

-“This is going to be a change-changer,” Simbi said.Follow and Subscribe Nyasa TV :
+“This is going to be a game-changer,” Simbi said.Follow and Subscribe Nyasa TV :